Occupational Therapy Transitional Program OTD

 Capstone Project:

-Students are assigned a faculty advisor to guide the capstone experience over a series of academic terms: OTHR 8902 Capstone Project Inquiry, OTHR 8904 Capstone Project Implementation, and OTHR 8905 Capstone Project.
+Students are assigned a faculty advisor to guide the capstone experience over a series of coursework: OTHR 8902 Capstone Project Inquiry, OTHR 8904 Capstone Project Proposal and Implementation, and OTHR 8905 Capstone Project.
 Outcomes from the capstone project are expected to be disseminated through presentations or publications and/or to be incorporated into clinical practice.

 Contacts